greencloudcomputing/docs/docs/guide/errors.md

 # I get this error....

-Below you will find the most common mistakes with solutions!
+Below you will find the most common mistakes, with their solutions!

 ### NEEDS_LOGIN